Bringing rich, chocolatey goodness to desserts and tasty treats, cocoa powder is a great addition to pantries.

 Proper storage conditions will keep your cocoa powder rich and flavorful for longer.
 Cocoa powder should be stored in a cool, dark location, such as a pantry.
 It should be kept in an airtight container, with the lid tightly sealed.

-Moisture will cause cocoa powder to change in consistency, clump, and go bad faster.
+Moisture will cause the cocoa powder to change in consistency, clump, and go bad faster.
 Cocoa powder should be kept away from any sources of moisture.

 Storing cocoa powder in a cool, dark, and dry location in an airtight container will extend its shelf life.